Shizen/docstrap/design/Usage.md

 :   An awkward setting 8D.
 This is an object with two keys `singular` and `plural`.
 If the associated `data` is has only one value (`length === 1`), the string value of the key `singular` will be used.
 More than one, and the `plural` value will be used for the title.

 `titleInterpolation` {string}
-:   :es6: This setting instructs `shinstrap` to interpret the provide value as a template string and use it for the listing's title.
+:   :es6: This setting instructs `shinstrap` to interpret the provided value as a template string and use it for the listing's title.
+I have generally avoided using ES6 in `shinstrap` for backward compatibility.
+This setting should be considered experimental.

+And finally we have...

+`entityWrapper` {string}
+:   Specifies an html tag to wrap the entire listing in (both title tags and data wrapper tags).
+There are a few "structurally sensitive" html tags for which this can be helpful.
+For example, if you wanted to put some values in a `<fieldset>`, with the title as the `<legend>`, you would use this setting.

+`entityWrapperAttributes` {string}
+:   The attributes for the `entityWrapper` tag.

 There are also a few more advanced setting options.

 ###### Identifying the data

 By default, in most cases, the presence of data needing to be rendered is inferred implicitly from the name of the tag.  `"notes"` above implies the presence of a `doclet.notes` value.
 If that value is not present it means that there are no notes to render for this entity.
 In the unlikely case that additional validation is required, it can be specified in a `validate` setting.
-The value of this setting is a string which must evaluate to true in order for the perspective listing to be considered "valid" or necessary for rendering.
+The value of this setting is a string expression which must evaluate to true in order for the perspective listing to be considered "valid" or necessary for rendering.
 See [writing eval expression](#customizeOutput.templates.tags.evals) for more information.

 For certain types of data, particularly associating disparate `doclet`s with each other, it is necessary to instead specify a `find`.
 When a `find` is indicated, a value on `doclet` is not looked for.
 Instead, `shinstrap` performs a `find` (taffyDB) with the parameters specified.
-As written, `find` currently only will accept a `kind` and a `memberof` field.  `kind` is taken literally, but for legacy purposes, `memberof` is evaluated, in the event that the `memberof` needs to reference another object (like the doclet itself--e.g doclet.longname).
+The properties of the `find` setting are each evaluated as string expressions and their results passed into to the `taffyDB` function of the same name (`find()`).
+For example `find.memberof` is evaluated, in the event that the `memberof` needs to reference another object (like the doclet itself--e.g doclet.longname).
 See [writing eval expression](#customizeOutput.templates.tags.evals) below for more information.
-For specifics on how `find` works, see {@link module:template/publish.handleScaffolding}.
+For more specifics on how `find` works, see {@link module:template/publish.handleScaffolding}.

+`validate` {string}
+:   :evaluated: A string expression which must evaluate to true in order for a given listing to be considered valid for the current doclet.

+`find` {object}
+:   Find is currently the only aggregator specifier.
+Find lets you create pseudo-doclets or establish relationships between doclets.
+This mirror exactly the mechanism by which jsdoc makes other such assocations between various doclets (for instance, `method`s are associated with a `class` by doing a `find` on `doclet`s of `kind` `method` who are `memberof` the class doclet in question (by `longname` typically)).
+The properties of `find` are the associations which `shinstrap` should look for when assessing if this listing should be generated for the current `doclet`.

 ###### Handling "Complex" Entries